 Caterpillar provides a range of moderate greases to extremely high performance greases in order to service the entire line of Caterpillar products that operate throughout the wide variety of climates.
-From this variety of Caterpillar grease products, you will find at least one of the Caterpillar greases that will meet the performance requirements for any machine or equipment application.
+You will always be able to find a grease that will meet your machine's requirements for a certain application.
+Caterpillar grease products often exceed Caterpillar specifications.